Learn how to manage your wealth while living abroadBook a Free Consultation

 3. There Are Income Requirements to be a Highly Skilled Immigrant

 Each year, the income requirements for highly skilled immigrants to be eligible for a visa program changes.
 In 2019, it is such that highly skilled migrants from the age of 30 on must make €4,500 per month gross excluding holiday allowance.
 If younger than 30, this number must be at least €3,299 gross per month excluding holiday allowance.
 If you’ve graduated in the Netherlands, the number is different.
-It is €2,364 per month excluding holiday allowance for those who graduated in the Netherlands.
+It is €2,364 per month excluding holiday allowance.
 Lastly, foreign nationals who are applying for a highly skilled migrant visa within three years of graduating from a top 200 university must make at least €2,364 per month as well.
 If you plan to come to the Netherlands to perform scientific research or are a doctor training to become a specialist, then you do not have to meet this income requirement.
 As stated earlier, this income requirement changes from year to year and as of January 2013, the Ministry of Social Affairs and Employment reviews this in accordance with recent index figures from Collective Labour Agreement wages.

-4. Check the Intra-corporate transfer
+4. Check the Intra-corporate Transfer

 In late 2016, a directive from the EU was established and implemented in the Netherlands which allows multinational companies to transfer skilled workers from non-EU countries into the EU.
 This directive overrides the highly skilled migrant visa program.
 It might make sense to check out this program before going full fledge in the highly skilled migrant program because it may be easier and simpler.